 Property Damage Liability – This could cover the costs associated with damage or loss to an individual’s property.

-- Damage to vehicles and other property due to an at-fault auto accident.
+- Damage to vehicles and other property due to an at-fault car accident.

 - Damage to another individual’s property caused by your pet.